XuQiao/IBGUI/README.md

 To do:
 * Add setup.py
+* Support more than one account switch and calculation, submit sychronized orders
 * Add more test case to make it more robust
 * Get from more reliable source, like IB historical data database